sunface/rust-by-practice/zh-CN/src/generics-traits/advanced-traits.md

 }
 ```

-## Fully Qualified Syntax
+## 完全限定语法
-othing in Rust prevents a trait from having a method with the same name as another trait’s method, nor does Rust prevent you from implementing both traits on one type.
+Nothing in Rust prevents a trait from having a method with the same name as another trait’s method, nor does Rust prevent you from implementing both traits on one type.
 It’s also possible to implement a method directly on the type with the same name as methods from traits.

 When calling methods with the same name, we have to use  Fully Qualified Syntax.